 Radiological and Chemical Preparedness Resources

 Communities are also vulnerable to threats posed by extremist groups who use violence against both people and property.
 Many of these disasters can cause death, injuries, and loss of property.
-Review these resources to assist environmental health professionals in planning and educating the public on manmade disaster issues.
+Review these resources to assist environmental health professionals in planning and educating the public on human-caused disaster issues.

 Radiological Disaster Preparedness Resources

 - Radiological Terrorism a toolkit for Public Health Officials: CDC | Webpage

 - Decontamination for Yourself and Others, CDC | PDF